SwethaVipparla/Directory-Manager/README.md

 >  Note:\
 Since the initial directory we're in is "root", the path should be of the form **"root/Directory1/Directory2/..."**<br>
 The function takes you inside the last directory you entered.
-If incorrect path is entered, no change in the current position is performed.<br>
+You must enter the complete path.
+If an incorrect path is entered, no change in the current position is performed.<br>
 For example: `move root/Dir1/Dir12/Dir123` will move you inside the Dir123 directory.